JoeFu/alportal-document/docs/front-end/store.md

 # Vuex Store

 We use Vuex as the state management layer in our application.
+It serves as a centralized store for all the components, with rules ensuring that the state can only be mutated in a predictable fashion.

 Have a quick look through the [official documentation](https://next.vuex.vuejs.org/) if you are unfamiliar with it.

-:::warning TypeScript Unsupported
+:::warning Pending Migration

-Vuex currently does not support TypeScript type inference.
-This is due to how it is written, and is not expected to improve until the next version - Vuex 5.
+The official state management library for Vue has changed to [`Pinia`](https://pinia.vuejs.org/).
+Migration of our application to Pinia would be one of our future tasks.

+Code pending migration.
 :::

 ## API Data